-An annuloplasty is a procedure to tighten or reinforce the ring around a valve in the heart.
-This may be performed during other procedures to repair a heart valve.
+An annuloplasty is a procedure to tighten or reinforce the ring (annulus) around a valve in the heart.
+It may be done during other procedures to repair a heart valve.

 Why it's done

 The ring around a valve in the heart (annulus) can widen and change from its normal shape.
-This may occur when the heart is enlarged or when blood is leaking backward through the valve.
-The widening of the ring can cause the valve flaps (leaflets) attached to the ring not to open and close properly, which can cause blood to leak backward through the valve.
+This may occur when the heart is enlarged or if you have a leaky valve.
+When the ring is widened, the valve flaps attached to the ring may not open and close correctly.
+As a result, blood can leak backward through the valve.

 What you can expect

-To perform this procedure, doctors measure the size of the existing ring.
-Doctors then sew a ring (band) to the existing ring around the valve.
-The ring may be rigid or flexible.
+In an annuloplasty, the doctor measures the size of the existing ring.
+Then the doctor sews a band to the existing ring around the valve.
+The band may be rigid or flexible.

 This procedure can be done during open-heart surgery or minimally invasive heart surgery, which involves smaller incisions.

-Doctors are also researching less invasive procedures to conduct annuloplasty and other heart valve procedures using long, thin tubes (catheters).
+Researchers are studying less-invasive ways to perform annuloplasty and other heart valve procedures using long, thin tubes.